Viceroyy/Arsenal/README.md

 When you have equipped a copy of the source code, next step is opening **Arsenal.sln** in Microsoft Visual Studio 2022.

-Then change build configuration to `Release | x86` and simply press **Build solution**.
+Then change build configuration to `Release | x64` and simply press **Build solution**.

-If everything went right you should receive `Arsenal-Release.dll`  binary file.
+If everything went right you should receive `Arsenalx64Release.dll`  binary file.

 ### Instruction sets
 If your CPU doesn't support the AVX2 instruction set, you can use SSE2 instructions instead in project settings.
 Currently AVX2 instructions are selected in project settings.